hjson/hjson-js/README.md

 HJSON reference parser implementation.

-HJSON is JSON for humans.
+HJSON is JSON - commas + comments.

+It should be used for configuration files, for debug output or where it is likely that JSON data is read or will be edited by a human.

 That means that you can write:
 ```